dgaitsgo/ARTiMon-demo/README.md

 () red_heartRate = G[0, 10] elevatedHeartRate
 ```

-These rules can be aggregated to create complex interdependent temporal rules without losing its declerative approach.
+These rules can be aggregated to create complex interdependent temporal rules without losing its declarative approach.

 **Unity**